 The Importance Of Iron Fist Not Being Asian

-At its core it’s the story of a person you would expect to never come into contact with discrimination or many big struggles to gain success.
-A white American born into fortune, being thrown into a situation where he is the minority in and who has to prove himself twice as much to his adopted community, is actually something people should celebrate.
-This is a story that shows everyone can be an outsider somewhere and why we shouldn’t deny people opportunities on the bases of not fitting the image of what they want to do.
+At its core, it’s the story of a person you would expect to never come into contact with discrimination or many big struggles to gain success.
+A white American born into fortune, being thrown into a situation where he is the minority and who has to prove himself twice as much to his adopted community, is actually something people should celebrate.
+This is a story that shows everyone can be an outsider somewhere and why we shouldn’t deny people opportunities on the basis of not fitting the image of what they want to do if they have the ability.
 Which is a common theme between all the Defenders.
 They break expectations.

 Asian American actors asking for more representation and more leading roles is a valid wish and shouldn’t be ignored, but Iron Fist is a show with a long list of Asian actors attached to it.
 Complaining about lack of diversity especially in regards to Marvel Netflix seems to be almost pulled out of thin air.
 After all, this partnership gave us shows for these two.